grafana/developer-advocacy/projects/Grafana Office Hours/GOH 12 - Govable.md

 		- Having a button you can click to reprocess data.
 		- Better permissions: having some dashboards that are publicly viewable, and others that are private.
 	- How could Grafana be better for you?
+		- Full provisioning with dockerized setup
+		- Better ENV vars list and description
+		- Better search in docs
 - Outro
 	- If people want to learn more about Govable, where should they go?
 	-